- Chart

 Opportunities

-- Advancements in quantum hardware and software
+- Advancements in quantum error correction and qubit stability.

 Threats

-- Rapid technological advancements by competitors
+- Rapid technological advancements by competitors.

 Competitors and Market Share